 Recognizing that there needed to be more structure than the self-certification of compliance with NIST SP 800-171, the Department of Defense began developing what would become the Cybersecurity Maturity Model Certification (CMMC).

 The CMMC is an amalgam of multiple frameworks and standards including NIST SP 800-171, the NIST Cybersecurity Framework, ISO 27001, and others.
 Developed by the DoD in conjunction with academia (Carnegie Mellon and Johns Hopkins Universities), the CMMC leverages a combination of practices (what most CSPs will recognize as controls) and processes that gauge the maturity level of a given practice.
-Recognizing that not all contractors need to have the same cybersecurity program maturity as a prime, the DoD will include which of the five maturity tiers a given contract will require at the time of RFI.
+Recognizing that not all contractors need to have the same cybersecurity program maturity as a prime, the DoD will include which of the five maturity tiers a given contract will require at the time of a request of information (RFI).
 A contractor’s tier score will be assessed and audited via third-party CMMC assessments and auditors.
 These third-party assessment organizations will be appointed by the CMMC Accreditation Board and the CMMC certification for a given tier will last for three years.